 - Finally, very hard water contains more than 180 parts per million of hardness minerals.

 Water hardness is considered to be a problem when the concentrations of calcium carbonate and magnesium exceed 6-7 grains per gallon or 120 parts per million.

 |Hardness||Grains per Gallon (GPG)||Parts per Million (PPM) & mg/L|

 |Hard||7 – 10||120 – 180|

 Benefits of Hard Water

-Hard water can be seen as preferable as drinking water to soft water.
-This is due to the fact that mineral content in hard water provides nutritional value that humans need.
+In terms of taste and health properties, hard water is usually considered the preferred drinking water type compared to soft water.
+Why?
+Because the mineral content in hard water provides nutritional value that humans need.

 Disadvantages of Hard Water